- Our Trips

 Availability of accommodation and season

-"Thank you for your help, they pick us in the airport and start the tour from there even though our flight delayed, we happy with all the arrangements.
-We saw a lot in a week and was interesting see how locals live. " — David, Sydney, August 2018
+"Thank you for your help, they picked us up at the airport and started the tour from there, even though our flight delayed, we were happy with all the arrangements.
+We saw a lot in a week and it was interesting to see how locals live. " — David, Sydney, August 2018